Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 \subsubsection{Simplified construction}

-Instead of constructing the full chemical Jacobian, one could envision using a simplified version~\cite{perini2012analytical}.
-A simplifying strategy~\cite{sharma2022acceleration} has been suggested for QSS mechanisms, and consists of nullifying the second term of the right-hand side of Eq.~\ref{eq:JQSS} and falling back on the classical formulation of non-QSS AJ.
+The easiest simplifying strategy~\cite{sharma2022acceleration} has been suggested for QSS mechanisms, and consists of nullifying the second term of the right-hand side of Eq.~\ref{eq:JQSS}, thus falling back on the classical formulation of non-QSS AJ.
 This approximation is termed the~\textit{constant QSS AJ}.
 Another approximation consists of nullifying the QSS species molar concentrations altogether in the \textit{constant QSSA AJ} approximation by invoking the fact that QSS species molar concentrations are usually very low~\cite{lu2006systematic}.
 This second method is termed the \textit{zero QSS AJ} approximation.

-To evaluate these strategies, the resulting AJ are compared to a FD chemical Jacobian by computing 0D integrations of 100 initial chemical states.
-Note that this steps is different that the 0D integration that justified the need for a chemical Jacobian in Sec.~\ref{sec:needJac}.
-Here, the only objective is to interrogate the function that maps temperature and species molar concentrations to the chemical Jacobian.
+To evaluate these strategies, the resulting AJs are compared to an FD chemical Jacobian by computing 0D integrations of 100 initial chemical states.
+Note that these are different from the 0D integrations presented in Sec.~\ref{sec:needJac}; the only objective here is to interrogate the function that maps temperature and species molar concentrations to the chemical Jacobian.
 The molar concentrations of non-QSS species are uniformly sampled from the interval $[10^{-4}, 1]$ mol/m$^3$ and initial temperatures are uniformly sampled from the interval $[300, 1300]$K. The finite difference approximation was done with perturbations of size $10^{-4}$ and using a central difference scheme.
-The error between the analytical approximation ($\mathcal{J}_{\rm A}$) and the finite differences one ($\mathcal{J}_{\rm FD}$) is computed using the Frobenius norm over all rows and columns:
+The error between the analytical approximation of the chemical Jacobian ($\mathcal{J}_{\rm A}$) and the FD one ($\mathcal{J}_{\rm FD}$) is computed using the Frobenius norm over all rows and columns: